xxswatelitexx/Starbound_Temperature/README.md

 ###BIOME LUA / (JSON) VARIABLES

 * biomeTemp - the temperature of the biome (calculated using math.random of bioTempLow and bioTempHigh)
-* bioLow / (biomeTempLow) - lowest possible temperature of Biome
+* self.biomeNight / (biomeTempNight) - lowest possible temperature of Biome
-* bioHigh / (biomeTempHigh)- highest possible temperature of Biome
+* self.biomeDay / (biomeTempDay)- highest possible temperature of Biome
-* biomeTempRate / (biomeTempRatePerSec)- the rate at which the players temperature is modified.
+* biomeTempRate / (biomeTempRatePer10Sec)- the rate at which the players temperature is modified.
+(Positive number only - will automatically adjust based on planet temp)
+* self.biomeVariation / (biomeTempVariation) - A random variation in temperature which occurs during day and night.
+* --- / (liquidHeat) - Sets the rateTemperature for liquids. rateTemperature modifies rate of change.
+Negative to promote cold, positive to promote heat.

 ###WORLD VARIABLES (world.getProperty())